US appeals court allows Trump tariffs to remain longer

-WASHINGTON: A US federal appeals court is allowing President Donald Trump’s global tariffs to remain in effect for now, according to an order Tuesday, while it considers the case on an expedited track.
+WASHINGTON: A US federal appeals court is allowing President Donald Trump’s global tariffs to remain in effect for now while it considers the case on an expedited track.

-The decision extends temporary reprieve for the Trump administration as officials push back on a ruling by a lower court that blocked the president’s wide-ranging levies.
+The ruling issued Tuesday extends a temporary reprieve for the Trump administration as officials push back on a ruling by a lower court that blocked the president’s wide-ranging levies.

 The US Court of Appeals for the Federal Circuit said it would fast-track its consideration of the case given the “issues of exceptional importance” at stake.